RetroAchievements/docs/docs/developer-docs/devquests.md

 1. Choose from a provided list or grab one from a hub, just make sure you let us know when you start so we can mark it!
 2. Must go through the revision process as per usual!
-3. Make sure you take care with the set and don't just throw in a bunch of filler
+3. Make sure you take care with the set and don't just throw in a bunch of filler.
 4. Don't hesitate to contact us with any questions or suggestion<br>• This quest can be done multiple times (current limit: 3)

 ### 014 [Laudable Leaderboards](https://retroachievements.org/game/862)